 I prefer working with people who know what they like and order accordingly.
 I don't need to listen to your sad life story; I have one of those myself.
 But anything regarding our beverages, flavour profiles, our bottled cocktails, and manufacturing process, I'm happy to talk about for days.

 How many steps does one drink entail?

-First, I figure out a basic flavor, maybe from something I picked up at the farmer's market or something I ate or drank.
-Then, I figure out what flavors usually go with it.
+First, I figure out a basic flavour, maybe from something I picked up at the farmer's market or something I ate or drank.
+Then, I figure out what flavours usually go with it.
 Can I use those?
 Do I want to?

 For example: let's say I want to make garlic chocolate.
 The combination of milk chocolate and garlic isn't going to be very pleasant.
-But both coffee and garlic have sulfur compounds that are also found in roasted cocoa beans.
+But both coffee and garlic have sulphur compounds that are also found in roasted cocoa beans.
 So mocha garlic chocolate might work.
-I build bridges like that, and then I figure out how to get those flavors into a liquid form.
+I build bridges like that, and then I figure out how to get those flavours into a liquid form.

 What's the favorite part of your job?